ixa-ehu/cometa/index.md

 ### CoMeta Description

+CoMeta consists of a total number of 3633 sentences with annotations at token level and binary tagging (B-METAPHOR/O).
+Only words with semantic content were candidates for the labelling, that includes verbs, nouns, adjectives and adverbs.
+Due to the subjectivity of the annotations process, the dataset is susceptible of continuous updates, as well as open to improvements.

-The annotation of CoMeta has been developed by following the MIPVU guidelines (Steen et al. 2010) used to label the most popular metaphor corpus for English: the [VUAM corpus](http://www.vismet.org/metcor/documentation/home.html).
+The annotation of CoMeta has been developed by following the MIPVU guidelines (Steen et al. 2010), used to label the most popular metaphor corpus for English: the [VUAM corpus](http://www.vismet.org/metcor/documentation/home.html).

 These instructions can be summarized as follows: